Age-Related Eye Disease Study: AREDS2

 The original AREDS study was followed by AREDS2, a five-year study that started in 2006 to test whether the original AREDS formulation would be improved by adding omega-3 fatty acids; adding lutein and zeaxanthin; removing beta-carotene; or reducing zinc.
 In AREDS2, participants took one of four AREDS formulations: the original AREDS formulation, AREDS formulation with no beta-carotene, AREDS with low zinc, AREDS with no beta-carotene and low zinc.
 In addition, they took one of four additional supplement or combinations including lutein and zeaxanthin (10 mg and 2 mg), omega-3 fatty acids (1,000 mg), lutein/zeaxanthin and omega-3 fatty acids, or placebo.

 The study reported that there was no overall additional benefit from adding omega-3 fatty acids or lutein and zeaxanthin to the formulation.
 However, the study did find benefits in two subgroups of participants: those not given beta-carotene, and those who had very little lutein and zeaxanthin in their diets.
 Removing beta-carotene did not curb the formulation's protective effect against developing advanced AMD, which is important given that high doses of beta-carotene have been linked to higher risk of lung cancers in smokers.
 According to Dr. Emily Chew, "Because carotenoids can compete with each other for absorption in the body, beta-carotene may have masked the effect of the lutein and zeaxanthin in the overall analysis."

 The AREDS2 trial did not find a difference in the effects of 80mg versus 25mg zinc.
 The UK National Health Service suggests that people may take the lower dose if the higher dose upsets their stomach.
 The 25mg zinc level has not been compared to a placebo, as of 2020, and 80mg remains the standard.

+AREDS3

+In 2026, Bausch + Lomb released a new formula, PreserVision AREDS3, that combines a B-vitamin complex with the AREDS2 formula..
+The formulation was introduced alongside a narrative review of more than 20 human studies suggesting a potential role for certain B vitamins in reducing the risk and progression of age-related macular degeneration.